Promotion and Tenure Procedures, Department of French, Francophone and Italian Studies

 Under the University standards for the award of tenure and/or promotion to associate professor, the record must demonstrate effective teaching, as reflected in such factors as command of the subject matter, the ability to communicate effectively in the classroom, a demonstrated commitment to student learning, and involvement in providing advice and support for students outside the classroom.

-In the Department of French and Italian, the following teaching expectations to meet University standards apply for the award of tenure and/or promotion to the rank of associate professor: the record must demonstrate effective teaching, as reflected in such factors as command of the subject matter, the ability to communicate effectively in the classroom, a demonstrated commitment to student learning, and involvement in advising and providing support for students outside the classroom.
+In the Department of French, Francophone and Italian Studies, the following teaching expectations to meet University standards apply for the award of tenure and/or promotion to the rank of associate professor: the record must demonstrate effective teaching, as reflected in such factors as command of the subject matter, the ability to communicate effectively in the classroom, a demonstrated commitment to student learning, and involvement in advising and providing support for students outside the classroom.

 Under the University standards for promotion to the rank of professor, the record must demonstrate continued effectiveness and growth as a teacher, as reflected in such factors as mastery of the subject matter, strong classroom teaching skills, an ongoing commitment to student learning, and active involvement in providing advice and support for students outside the classroom.

-In the Department of French and Italian, the following teaching expectations to meet University standards apply for the promotion to the rank of professor: the record must demonstrate continued effectiveness and growth as a teacher, as reflected in such factors as mastery of the subject matter, strong classroom teaching skills, an ongoing commitment to student learning, and active involvement in advising and providing support for students outside the classroom.
+In the Department of French, Francophone and Italian Studies, the following teaching expectations to meet University standards apply for the promotion to the rank of professor: the record must demonstrate continued effectiveness and growth as a teacher, as reflected in such factors as mastery of the subject matter, strong classroom teaching skills, an ongoing commitment to student learning, and active involvement in advising and providing support for students outside the classroom.

 In the case of faculty in the field of French or Italian language pedagogy, applied linguistics, and Romance linguistics, the publication of refereed books, book chapters, and journal articles is evidence of scholarly productivity.
 Textbooks, sourcebooks, instructional software, and other audio/visual media that incorporate and present theoretical ideas or advances in pedagogy are also evidence of scholarly productivity, provided they are refereed and published by nationally or internationally recognized publishers.